zynksoftware/Zynk-Workflow/docs/_documentation/JSON-Connector/Converting-XML-to-JSON.md

 _Required_
 An absolute or relative file path on the local computer or network to the file containing the JSON to convert.

-See the [Zynk Objects article](zynk-objects-article) if you require more information on how the Zynk Object file value works.
+See the [Zynk Objects](zynk-objects) if you require more information on how the Zynk Object file value works.

 This will be defaulted to the 'Output from the previous task'